RACCHUS/LearningApp/plan.md

 ### Current Focus

 **Redesign Study Set experience for real studying:**
-- StudySetScreen now launches a study session for the selected content type(s) instead of showing all content at once.
+- StudySetScreen now shows a dialog/modal to choose a study mode (mixed, MCQ, concepts, or flashcards).
+- All study modes (mixed, MCQ, concepts, flashcards) now launch their interactive flows.
+- If there is no content for a selected mode, a user-friendly dialog is shown.
+- Mixed mode is fully complete and interactive.
+- MCQ, concepts, and flashcards modes are implemented and functional, pending further polish and UX improvements.
+- After finishing all MCQ, flashcards, concepts, or mixed mode, a persistent button will appear, allowing the user to exit or review at any time.
+No dialogs will interrupt the flow.
-- Each content type (flashcards, MCQ, concepts) uses its own interactive study flow:
+- Each content type will use its own interactive study flow:
   - Flashcards: one card at a time, flip for answer, next/prev, progress bar.
   - MCQ: one question at a time, show options, select/check answer, feedback, next/prev, progress.
   - Concepts: one concept at a time, next/prev, progress.
-- Navigation (next/previous) and progress indicators included for all study modes.
+- Navigation (next/previous) and progress indicators will be included for all study modes.
-- User can focus on one content type at a time, or choose a mixed session (coming next).
+- User can focus on one content type at a time, or choose a mixed session.

 ## Next Steps

-- Complete StudySetScreen refactor: mode selection UI and navigation to interactive study flows.
-- Implement and polish interactive flows for each mode (flashcards, MCQ, concepts).
+- Polish and refine interactive flows for each mode:
-- Implement and polish "mixed" mode: present a shuffled sequence of flashcards, MCQs, and concepts, one at a time, with navigation and progress.
+  - Flashcards (polish/UX improvements)
+  - MCQ (polish/UX improvements)
+  - Concepts (polish/UX improvements)
+- Add a persistent exit/review button after completing each study mode (MCQ, flashcards, concepts, mixed) so the user can choose to exit or review, rather than being forced to leave.
+No dialogs will be used for this action.
+- Ensure all study modes are fully interactive, polished, and user-friendly.
+- Refactor large files (e.g., lesson_screen.dart) into more manageable widgets and parts for maintainability.
+- Polish and fix the individual lesson screen (UI/UX, navigation, and study experience).
 - Add and refine navigation and progress indicators for all study modes.
 - Ensure user can choose and launch desired study mode before starting session.